Porges/ways-to-play/src/games/kakkuri/index.md

 Next, the players look at their cards.
 If any player has been dealt the non-red
 {% cards '1' %}s of <span lang="ja-Latn">isu</span>, <span
 lang="ja-Latn">ouru</span>, and <span lang="ja-Latn">kotsu</span> (or {% cards
-'AsAdAh' %} if playing with standard playing cards), then they win instantly and are paid 3× by each other player.
+'sAdAhA' %} if playing with standard playing cards), then they win instantly and are paid 3× by each other player.
 This is called {% pronounce lang="ja-Latn" word="utazu" pronouncer="poyotan" file='pronunciation_ja_打たず.mp3' %} <span lang="ja">ウタズ</span> (from <span lang="ja">打たず</span>, “without playing”).